Taro Kono: Minister of Foreign Affairs

 Kono's past business, as well as political ties to the United States, make him very appealing to serve as Foreign Minister.
 Abe said of Kono appointment, "He has been to the United States many times and made friends there.
 He has also had exchanges with American politicians.
 I'm sure he'll serve (as minister) with an understanding of how to strengthen the Japan-U.S. alliance".
 Prime Minister Abe has made it explicitly clear that by appointing Kono to the position of Foreign Minister, he was trying to strengthen the already formidable Japanese American alliance.
 Kono's appointment to Foreign Minister has also been well received by Japan's surrounding neighbors”.
 Some Foreign Ministry officials say the appointment of Kono will be viewed favorably by China and South Korea.
+Abe retained Kono again during his second reshuffle for his fourth cabinet.

 As the foreign minister at the time, he was considered a leading figure behind a trade dispute with South Korea although he was considered friendly with the country.
 He is also known as a leading figure of cancellation of Aegis ashore project.
+At the end of his tenure in September 2019, Kono made over 100 visits to 59 countries.